-The BMW X3 began production in 2003, four-years after the introduction of the X5 which was BMW’s first ever crossover or “sport-utility” vehicle.
-The X3 was designed to be slightly more compact than the X5, but offer the similar luxurious driving experience as the X5.
-These cars were designed to compete with the Audi Q’s, Mercedes G’s, and Range Rovers, and and other luxury mid-size vehicles.
+The BMW X3 began production in 2003, four years after the introduction of the X5 which was BMW’s first-ever crossover or “sport-utility” vehicle.
+The X3 was designed to be slightly more compact than the X5, but offers a similar luxurious driving experience as the X5.
+These cars were designed to compete with the Audi Q’s, Mercedes G’s, Range Rovers, and other luxury mid-size vehicles.

 - 2003-2010: First generation (E83)